The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 Two bites in, they were already talking about heading out.

-I chugged my beer like I had a plane to catch.
+I chugged my beer like I had a flight to catch.

 Back in the car, my wife hummed along to the radio, unbothered.